ReproNim/module-reproducible-basics/_episodes/03-packages.md

 and a dataset containing other datasets is called a [superdataset](http://docs.datalad.org/en/latest/glossary.html) in DataLad.
-One of such super-datasets is provided from http://datasets.datalad.org and it aggregates hundreds of neural datasets to create a file over 10TB in total.
+One of such super-datasets is provided from http://datasets.datalad.org and it aggregates hundreds of neural datasets over 10TB in size altogether.
 To learn about DataLad, please refer to the [VCS lesson: DataLad](/02-vcs/#datalad).